 Anyone who is appointed to carry out teaching work will require an additional check to ensure they are not prohibited from teaching.
-Prohibition checks are made through the Employer access online service (run by the National College for Teaching and Leadership), a database of teachers with QTS that shows any restrictions, prohibition orders, or failure to complete induction or probation year.
-This is done by entering a name or teacher reference number into the database to ascertain whether any prohibition orders are registered against the individual concerned.
+Prohibition checks are made through the Teacher

+Regulation Agency through which checks can be made against teachers with QTS that shows any restrictions, prohibition orders, or failure to complete induction or probation year.